 Ontario Hunter Education Program (OHEP)

-The Ontario Hunter Education Program will assist you to understand the natural world and become a knowledgeable and responsible hunter.
-The program provides introductory information about ecosystems and wildlife management; hunting laws and regulations; hunter responsibilities; identification, biology, management of and hunting techniques for big game, small game and waterfowl; hunting and survival equipment and the hunter's role in society.
+The OFAH administers the Ontario Hunter Education Program, which provides introductory information about ecosystems and wildlife management; hunting laws and regulations; hunter responsibilities; identification, biology, management of and hunting techniques for big game, small game and waterfowl; hunting and survival equipment and the hunter’s role in society.

 The program also reinforces the firearms safety information contained in the Canadian Firearms Safety Course.

 New hunters of all ages must take hunter education training and pass an exam before they can purchase their first hunting licence.
 For more information please visit, www.ohep.net.